Polynomial Chaos-based Stochastic Model Predictive Control: An Overview and Future Research Directions

+\chapterinitial{M}odel Predictive Control (\acrshort{mpc}) has gained popularity due to its ability to handle constraints and incorporate model-based predictions \cite{2014_mpc_survey_Mayne}.
+While MPC exhibits inherent robustness through its receding horizon implementation and feedback mechanism \cite{2011_inherent_robustness_conditions, 2014_inherent_robustness}, this robustness is often limited in practical settings where uncertainties such as model mismatch, unmodeled dynamics, and fast-varying disturbances are significant.
+As highlighted by \cite{2004_nonrobustness_examples}, nominal stability guarantees do not automatically imply robustness under perturbations or constraint tightening, especially when feasibility and stability margins are narrow.
+Recent results on inherent robustness are applicable when states are within the robust positively invariant sets and assumptions on maximal increase in cost are satisfied in nominal MPC \cite[Assumptions 6 \& 7]{2021_reviewer_recommendation_8} and in economic MPC \cite[Assumption 6]{2023_reviewer_recommendation_14}.
+The inherent stochastic robustness \cite[Assumptions 3 \& 4]{2021_reviewer_recommendation_12} is also based on similar assumptions.
+It has been observed in \cite{2025_performance_nominal} that nominal MPC may lead to performance degradation or constraint violations when operating in uncertain or changing environments.

-Model Predictive Control (MPC) approximates the solution of an infinite-horizon constrained optimal control problem by recursively solving a finite-horizon optimization in a receding horizon manner.
-This mechanism provides a feedback control law and, under certain conditions \cite{2014_mpc_survey_Mayne, 2011_inherent_robustness_conditions, 2014_inherent_robustness}, inherent robustness.
-Although the inherent robustness of MPC is an interesting property, it is insufficient in practice \cite{2004_nonrobustness_examples}.
-Therefore, robust MPC is developed by considering worst case bounds of uncertainties in the design stage and by ensuring desired properties for all possible realizations of uncertainties within those bounds.
+Therefore, robust MPC is developed by considering worst case bounds of uncertainties in the design stage and by ensuring desired properties for all possible realizations of uncertainties within those bounds \cite{2007_robust_mpc_survey}.
 However, the bounded description of uncertainties lead to a potentially very conservative MPC formulation in the presence of outliers or uncertainties with small chances of occurrences.
-As an alternative, Stochastic MPC (SMPC) overcomes conservatism by associating a probability distribution with the uncertainty.
-Although SMPC is a conceptually simple and intuitive extension of robust MPC, it introduces a couple of important challenges: (i) the representation of the uncertainties and (ii) their efficient propagation through the dynamics.
+As an alternative, Stochastic MPC (SMPC) overcomes conservatism by associating a probability distribution with the uncertainty \cite{2022_reviewer_recommendation_13}.

+\begin{summary} \summaryinitial{M}odern technology, from self-driving cars to the rapid production of life-saving vaccines, relies on the ability of machines to make intelligent decisions in a world full of uncertainty.
+Traditionally, engineers designed control systems using ``worst-case'' scenarios.
+While safe, this approach is often inefficient and limits the performance of high-tech devices.
+In the past decade, polynomial chaos theory (PCT) has been shown to provide a computationally tractable way to perform complete and accurate uncertainty propagation through (smooth) nonlinear dynamic systems.
+As such, it represents a very useful computational tool for accelerating the computations needed in stochastic model predictive control (SMPC) with time invariant uncertainties.
+It turns out that it can also be used to reduce complexity of chance constraints, which are an important component of SMPC.
+In this paper, we provide an overview of PCT and discuss how it can be applied in SMPC. \end{summary}